top of page

 Physical Office

-The RFMC or A/I LFMC is required to operate from a physical office in Singapore.
-If the company wants to use a serviced office in the initial phases, the office should be segregated from the offices of other users of the serviced office, and the information and documents of the RFMC or A/I LFMC should be kept in a secured manner.
+A/I LFMCs are required to operate from a physical office in Singapore.
+If the A/I LFMC wants to use a serviced office in the initial phases, the office should be segregated from other users’ serviced offices, and the A/I LFMC’s information and documents should be kept in a secured manner.

 Compliance and Risk Management